Out of Hours

-Before commencing OOH work all trainees must attend the OOH training provided by CHOC at their highly regarded induction course run as a series of training sessions over 3 days in the February of ST2.
-Once completed attendees are able to start their OOH work under the supervision of an experienced GP.
+Before commencing OOH work all trainees must attend the OOH training provided by CHOC at their highly regarded induction course run as a series of training sessions over 3 days.
+Once completed attendees can start their OOH work under the supervision of an experienced GP.
 For some trainees, the course will take place during their last hospital post and so their OOH work will start once they return to practice in their next placement.
 Attendance at this course forms part of evidence towards competence in Urgent and Unscheduled care.

 - We expect that all GP registrars will complete the Out of Hours Training Course during their training.